 There are many opinions about the use of estimating.
 Many of these opinions have failed to establish a domain and context for their conjectures.
 So let's do that now.
 Project Runaways, one of Glass's other books deals with many of the projects in domains similar to the ones we work.
 Large software intensive complex programs.
 Programs budgeted in the millions of dollars.
 Mission critical, business critical, safety critical programs.
 ERP, CRM, weapons, infrastructure, mega-science, mega-development.
 In firms and agencies where the IT budget is in the Billions to 10's of Billions.
 These projects are manifestly important and nearly impossible as Edwin Land was fond of saying.

 Let's look at what Glass says are some root causes of these runaways.

-- Lack of proper methodology is common when that methodology is being sold.
+- Lack of a proper methodology is common when that methodology is being sold.
 The methodology may be an anti-thesis methodology.
 Not doing something for example.
-No requirements, no estimates, no management on purpose.
+No requirements, no estimates, no management of purpose.

-- Lack is discipline and rigor on the part of the developers.
+- Lack of discipline and rigor on the part of the developers.
 Same as above.
 Without having a formal structure for development we are free to explore alternatives and let the solution emerge.

 These are easily dismissed, because research has shown and continues to show, these are secondary at best to the core root causes:

 - Poor estimates of the cost and schedule

 Let's start with Fact 8 of the book.
 One of the two most common causes of runaway projects is poor estimation.
 The other fact, Fact 23 states one of the two most common causes of runaway projects is unstable requirements.